-E. Description, including timelines, of the school's procedure for receiving and investigating complaints regarding behavior support policies
+E. Description, including timelines, of the school's procedure for receiving and investigating complaints regarding behavior support policies resolution.

-The Victor School welcomes feedback and takes complaints seriously; students and parents are encouraged in the complaint process should a concern arise.
-The school aligns with the JRI policies on complaint investigation and resolution.
 Complaint forms are available on the Rights board available to students and from the Human Rights Officer.
 The Human Rights Officer as well as any staff member is available to assist anyone with completing the Complaint and Grievance Form.
 Staff are also expected to file the report on behalf of a student or parent should a complaint be expressed verbally.